 A stockholder who receives cash in lieu of a fractional share as a result of the reverse split would generally be treated as having received the payment as a distribution in redemption of the fractional share, as provided in Section 302(a) of the Code, which distribution would be taxed as either a distribution under Section 301 of the Code or an exchange to such stockholder, depending on that stockholder's particular facts and circumstances.
 Generally, a stockholder receiving such a payment should recognize gain or loss equal to the difference, if any, between the amount of cash received and the stockholder's basis in the fractional share.
-In the aggregate, such a stockholder's basis in the reduced number of shares of the Company's Common Stock will equal the stockholder's basis in its old shares of the Company's Common Stock decreased by the basis allocated to the fractional share for which such stockholder is entitled to receive cash.
+In the aggregate, such a stockholder's basis in the reduced number of shares of the Company's Common Stock will equal the stockholder is entitled to receive cash.